Mining: Industry

 Mining exists in many countries.
 London is the headquarters of Anglo American.
-Melbourne is the headquarters of the worlds two largest mining companies BHP and Rio Tinto.
-The US mining industry is also large, but it is dominated by extraction of coal and other nonmetal minerals (e.g., rock and sand), and various regulations have worked to reduce the significance of mining in the United States.
+Melbourne is the headquarters of the world's two largest mining companies BHP and Rio Tinto.
+The US mining industry is also large and dominated by extraction of coal and other nonmetal minerals (e.g., rock and sand), and various regulations have worked to reduce the significance of mining in the United States.
 In 2007, the total market capitalization of mining companies was reported at US$962 billion, which compares to a total global market cap of publicly traded companies of about US$50 trillion in 2007.
 In 2002, Chile and Peru were reportedly the major mining countries of South America.
 The mineral industry of Africa includes the mining of various minerals; it produces relatively little of the industrial metals copper, lead, and zinc, but according to one estimate has as a percent of world reserves 40% of gold, 60% of cobalt, and 90% of the world's platinum group metals.
 Mining in India is a significant part of that country's economy.
-In the developed world, mining in Australia, with BHP founded and headquartered in the country, and mining in Canada are particularly significant.
+In the developed world, mining in Australia, with BHP founded and headquartered in the country, and mining in Canada, are particularly significant.
 For rare earth minerals mining, China reportedly controlled 95% of production in 2013.